 - ensure the sustainability and scalability of the project’s results.

 To achieve the expected results, the Office has developed some specific narratives focused on the target audiences, that need to be followed by the grant’s beneficiaries.
 Furthermore, there are predefined key performance indicators (KPIs) on volume and quantity (depending on the nature of the activity and channels used) that have been provided by the beneficiary as a mandatory step at the application stage and that will be monitored throughout the implementation of the project.

-From the 41 applications received, 13 projects have been awarded; 7 projects for Lot 1 and 6 projects for Lot 2.
+13 projects were supported under the 2019 call.
 All projects are detailed in this compendium on the basis of information provided by the applicants in 2019.